2025 Club Atlético Boca Juniors season: August

 Boca and Marcos Rojo agreed to mutually terminate the defender's contract.
 On august 9, Boca drew 1-1 against Racing.
 On august 17, Boca defeated Independiente Rivadavia 3–0.
 On august 24, Boca defeated Banfield 2–0.
 Marcelo Saracchi is loaned to Celtic.
 On august 31, Boca defeated Aldosivi 2–0.
 Vicente Taborda, who was on loan to Platense, is transferred to Panathinaikos.

 September

 On september 14, Boca drew 1-1 against Rosario Central.
 On september 14, Boca drew 2-2 against Central Córdoba (SdE).
 On september 27 Boca lost 1-2 against Defensa y Justicia.

 October

 On october 5, Boca defeated Newell's Old Boys 5–0.
 On october 8 manager Miguel Ángel Russo passed away and the match against Barracas Central was postponed.
 Boca and Sergio Romero agreed to mutually terminate the goalkeeper's contract.
 On october 18 Boca lost 1-2 against Belgrano.
 On october 27 Boca defeated Barracas Central 3–1.

 November

 On november 2 Boca defeated Estudiantes (LP) 2–1.
 On 9 November, Boca won the Superclásico against River Plate 2–0.
 On november 16 Boca defeated Tigre 2–0.
+On november 23 Boca defeated Talleres (C) 2–0 and advanced to the quarterfinals of Torneo Clausura.
+On november 30 Boca defeated Argentinos Juniors 1–0 and advanced to the semifinals of Torneo Clausura.

+December

+On december 7 Boca is eliminated from Torneo Clausura after a 0-1 defeat against Racing.

 Current squad

-Last updated on November 16, 2025.
+Last updated on December 8, 2025.